8.A.68 The Endomembrane protein-70 (EMP70) Family

 An inverted pH gradient across cell membranes is a typical feature of malignant cancer cells that are characterized by extracellular acidosis and cytosol alkalization.
 These dysregulations are able to create a unique milieu that favors tumor progression, metastasis and chemo/immune-resistance traits of solid tumors.
 A key event mediating tumor cell pH alterations is an aberrant activation of ion channels and proton pumps such as H+-vacuolar-ATPase (V-ATPase).
 TM9SF4 is related to cannibal behavior of metastatic melanoma cells (Bergeret et al. 2008).
 TM9SF4 is V-ATPase-associated and is involved in V-ATPase activation (Lozupone et al. 2009; Lozupone et al. 2015).
 In HCT116 and SW480 colon cancer cell lines, TM9SF4 interacts with the ATP6V1H subunit of the V-ATPase V1 sector.
 Suppression of TM9SF4 with small interfering RNAs strongly reduces assembly of V-ATPase V0/V1 sectors, thus reversing tumor pH gradient with a decrease of cytosolic pH, alkalization of intracellular vesicles and a reduction of extracellular acidity.
 Such effects are associated with a significant inhibition of the invasive behavior of colon cancer cells and with an increased sensitivity to the cytotoxic effects of 5-fluorouracil.
 A principle role of TM9 proteins is to serve as intramembrane cargo receptors, controlling exocytosis and surface localization of a subset of membrane proteins (Perrin et al. 2015).

 Nonaspanins (TM9SF) are characterized by a large non-cytoplasmic domain and nine putative transmembrane domains.
 There are 3 in Saccharomyces cerevisiae, Dictyostelium discoideum, and Drosophila melanogaster, and four members are reported in mammals (TM9SF1-TM9SF4).
 Genetic studies in Dictyostelium and Drosophila have shown that TM9SF members are required for adhesion and phagocytosis in innate immune response, and human TM9SF1 plays a role in the regulation of autophagy, and human TM9SF4 in tumor cannibalism.
 Pruvot et al. 2010 reported that the zebrafish genome encodes five members of this family, TM9SF1-TM9SF5.
 Expression analysis showed that all members are maternally expressed and continue to be present throughout embryogenesis to adults.
 Bioinformatic analyses of 80 TM9SF protein sequences from yeast, plants and animals, revealed a conserved protein structure.
 An evolutionarily conserved immunoreceptor tyrosine-based inhibition motif was identifed in the cytoplasmic domain between TMS 7 and TMS 8 in TM9SF1, TM9SF2, TM9SF4 and TM9SF5.
 A conserved TRAF2 binding domain existed in the cytoplasmic regions of TM9SF2, TM9SF3, TM9SF4, and TM9SF5.
 This suggests that TM9SF proteins play a regulatory role in a specific and ancient cellular mechanism that is involved in innate immunity.
+Some of these proteins are homologous with ABC protein of TC subfamily 3.A.1.205.

 Processes possibly mediated by EMP70 homologues are: